I'm interested in

 Indigenous Studies at Griffith recognises the relevance of Australia's First Peoples and ancient Indigenous heritage today.
 Indigenous Studies issues are now an essential component in many professional careers.

 This major provides you with opportunities to explore the historical, cultural and political relationship between Indigenous and non-Indigenous Australians through theoretical and practical engagements.
 You'll gain an awareness of the tensions produced by the historical relationship between Indigenous and non-Indigenous Australians and Indigenous standpoints, and you'll understand how to develop and implement initiatives and strategies to address those tensions.

 Indigenous Studies at Griffith

-Gain an appreciation of diverse perspectives and attain the cross-cultural awareness, critical thinking and communication skills needed to succeed in a range of professional environments.
+Indigenous Studies at Griffith enables you to build upon your innovative thinking skills and better understand the modern day challenges in order to lead and influence a positive change.
+You'll gain an appreciation of diverse perspectives and attain the cross-cultural awareness, critical thinking and communication skills which are needed to succeed in a range of professional environments.